limbernie/limbernie.github.io/_posts/2018-04-23-trollcave-walkthrough.md

 /users/5
 ```

-I read the blog post at `/blogs/6 and it says something about "a resource in rails", I believe it's saying the site is a RoR web application.
-OK, and check out the ruby avatar too; at least now we know what we are dealing with.
+I come across a blog post at `/blogs/6 and it says something about "a resource in rails" which further lends support that the site is indeed a RoR web application.
+OK, check out the ruby avatar too; at least now we know what we are dealing with.

 _Image shows that the site is a RoR web application._